tingyik90/snackprogressbar/README.md

 Calling show() will put the SnackProgressBar into a queue.
 It will be shown after other queued SnackProgressBars.

-Note: If LENGTH_INDEFINITE is specified for the queued SnackProgressBar, adding a new SnackProgressBar into the queue will cause the previous SnackProgressBar to use LENGTH_SHORT instead, dismissed and then show the new SnackProgressBar.
+Note: Starting v6.2.0, if LENGTH_INDEFINITE is specified for the queued SnackProgressBar, adding a new SnackProgressBar into the queue will cause the previous SnackProgressBar to be dismissed after showing completely.
+Prior to that, the SnackProgressBar will be dismissed after LENGTH_SHORT and then show the new SnackProgressBar, but this is counter-intuitive and causes issue [#26](https://github.com/tingyik90/snackprogressbar/issues/26) and [#28](https://github.com/tingyik90/snackprogressbar/issues/28).

 ### Update
 Calling `show()` will always animate the hiding and showing of SnackProgressBar between queue.
 Use `updateTo()` instead to modify the